 Our first course of action is to restore the flexibility and suppleness of your plantar fascia, foot and calve muscles.
 Our experienced Active Release Technique ® providers are skilled at finding the exact spots causing your pain.
 Active Release is considered the gold standard in soft tissue therapy.
 It’s effective for overuse injuries like plantar fasciitis because it physically removes the resulting build up of scar tissue.
 It’s new, different and it works.

 Chronic plantar fasciitis treatment options

 If your problem is reoccurring or long-lasting, combining Active Release therapy with Shock Wave Therapy is often necessary.
 Shock Wave Therapy stimulates your body’s natural healing process to repair and regenerate damaged tendons or muscles.

-Our Shock Wave Therapy service uses a state-of-the-art Swiss made machine to send sound waves through your tissues (not electrical pulses).
+Our Shock Wave Therapy service uses a state-of-the-art Swiss made machine to send pressue waves through your tissues (not electrical pulses).
 This improves your circulation, stimulates blood vessel growth and helps repair any tissue degeneration.
 Research shows plantar fasciitis treatment with Shock Wave Therapy can have up to a 90% success rate.

 In some cases, a person’s foot can no longer keep up with the rigors of daily living.
-In these cases, we work with City Feet Clinic to custom design an orthotic to correct these problems.
+In these cases, we work with leading Sydney City Feet Clinic to custom design an orthotic to correct these problems.

 What plantar fasciitis exercises or stretches are helpful?